GatesWang/labdaycalendar/README.txt

 This app was originally designed to help students at EBHS to keep track of lab days.
-It has since expanded to give students notifications of gradebook updates.
+Unfortunately I graduated before I could finish this project.
+I lost my login credentials, but the calendar portion of the project was and might still be fully functional.